Steve Sutton, L.C.S.W.

 971 344 3040

-Oregon Board of Licensed Professional Counselors & Therapists, Registered Intern R2798
+Oregon Board of Licensed Professional Counselors & Therapists

 Affordable, Professional Counseling for those learning to live, love and be yourself!

-I also have been trained as a Vocational Counselor to assist clients and people with disabilities who are in career transitions to identify skills and become prepared for the work world.
-I utilize a variety of models to facilitate the counseling process including mindfulness, Attachment models, IPNB, CBT, DBT skills, NVC, ACT, SAMHSA Recovery model, and humor.
+I also have been trained as a Career Counselor to assist people needing career transition due to life change or disabilities to identify vocational skills and interests.
+I utilize a variety of models to facilitate the counseling process including mindfulness, Attachment models, IPNB, DBT skills, NVC, ACT, SAMHSA Recovery model, and humor.
 I have a deep respect for each person's pursuit of spirituality and practice a walk of faith of my own.

 Areas of experience:

-~ Depression / Anxiety / Bipolar Disorder / Hearing voices / Dual-Diagnosis
+Depression / Anxiety / Bipolar Disorder / Hearing voices

-I do not charge for an initial consultation.
-If an ongoing relationship is established I charge $80 for a 50 minute session.
-I do not bill insurance and we can discuss sliding scale options.
+I do not charge for an initial 30 minute consultations.
+If an ongoing relationship is established I charge $100 per session.
+I do not take insurance, but can bill out-of-network.
+I'm glad to discuss sliding scale options.
 Because I am connected to a network of counselors if a referral is needed I would be more than willing to help you find the right fit as you move forward in your healing process.